DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 4. Train PoolNet on balanced training data:

         from pool_net import PoolNet
-        p = PoolNet(input_shape = (3,125,125), batch_size = 32, nb_epoch = 20)
+        p = PoolNet(input_shape = (3,125,125), batch_size = 32)
-        p.fit_xy(X_train = x, Y_train = y, save_model = model_name)
+        p.fit_xy(X_train = x, Y_train = y, save_model = model_name, nb_epoch=15)
         # saves model architecture and weights to model_name.json and model_name.h5 (respectively)

 5. Retrain the final dense layer of the network on unbalanced classes:

-        unbal_generator = de.get_iter_data('train_filtered.geojson', batch_size=5000, max_chip_hw=125, normalize=True)
+        unbal_generator = de.get_iter_data('train_filtered.geojson', batch_size=5000, max_chip_hw=125, normalize=True, nb_epoch = 5)
         x, y = unbal_generator.next()
         # Creates unbalanced training data

         p.retrain_output(X_train=x, Y_train=y)

-    The reason why we initially train on balanced data is to allow the model to learn distinct attributes of pools.
+**Note**: The reason why we initially train on balanced data is to allow the model to learn distinct attributes of pools.
 Given that only about 6% of the original polygons contain pools, training on unbalanced classes would result in the model classifying everything as no pool.
 Once the model has learned to detect pools in balanced data, we retrain only the final dense layer of PoolNet to minimize the false positives that result from the balanced data training phase.

 ## Results

 The current top model was trained first on 9000 polygons with balanced classes (+1000 for validation) for 15 epochs, followed by 5 epochs on 9000 unbalanced classes.
 When deployed on test data (which is unbalanced) it gives approximately *81% precision*, *85% recall* and *98% accuracy*.
 The high accuracy in this case is due to the unbalanced classes, testing on balanced classes lowers the accuracy to just over 91%.

 Check back for future results as we continue to improve the model.

 ## Docs